 Written and Illustrated by Tom Wahl

-Published 2002, Revised 2017
+Published 2002, Revised 2017 and 2026

-2nd Edition
+3rd Edition

 Introduction

 This primer is designed to give the prospective chestnut grower basic background information about what is involved in successful chestnut production in Iowa.
 It will outline the minimum requirements of soil, climate, equipment, labor, and capital.
 Rural landowners should be able to use this information to help decide whether chestnut growing is feasible and desirable for them.
 This primer is not intended as a complete manual for chestnut production.
 Members of Chestnut Growers of American and Northern Nut Growers Association are available for helping prospective and novice growers with specific questions or problems.
 This primer was made possible by a grant from the Iowa Department of Agriculture and Land Stewardship, and with assistance from the Practical Farmers of Iowa.
-It was revised in 2017 with the help of Kathy Dice.
+It was revised in 2017 and 2026 with the help of Kathy Dice.

 Background Information